Forex Price Action Basics - Lesson 3: Trending Markets

-Each price movement lower on the downtrend is referred to as a push, swing, or sell-off.
+Each price movement lower on a downtrend is referred to as a push, swing, or sell-off.
 Each movement higher on the downtrend is referred to as a pullback, swing, or retrace.
 The illustration below should help you to understand this better.

 Highs and lows?

 Each price swing creates a swing high or swing low.
 These swing highs and lows can define a trend.
 When price up-trends, price creates a series of higher swing highs and higher swing lows.
 When price downtrends, price creates a series of lower swing lows and lower swing highs.
 To obtain a better understanding of trend highs and lows, please watch the video below...

 Price moves higher - swing high, rally or push

 Price moves lower - swing low, retracement or pullback

 Price moves lower - swing low, sell-off or push

 Price moves higher - swing high, retracement or pullback